 We saw in the previous section that different drivers chose different gaps in traffic.
-This motivated us to investigate in another user study if a personalization of the gap suggestions of the AOD system to the individual driver will further increase its acceptance [13].
+This motivated us to carry out a third study, investigating whether a personalization of the gap suggestions of the AOD system to the individual driver will further increase its acceptance ^{(20), (21)}.